By 2020, Tourism in India could contribute

 The Travel and Tourism industry holds tremendous potential for India's

 economy.
-It can provide impetus to other industries, create millions
+Tourism plays a key role in socio-economic progress and it can provide impetus to other industries, create millions

-of new jobs and generate enough wealth to help pay off the international
+of new jobs, enterprise, infrastructure development, foreign exchange earnings and generate enough wealth to help pay off the international

 Incredible India !!

 Conde Nast ranked her amongst the top 10 tourist destinations.
 Explore India - choose the locales of your choice, and see what

 each state has to offer.
 Lose yourself in the wonder that is India.

 Meander through lands steeped in chivalry and pageantry that begin

 before recorded history.
 Explore modern cities that have grown organically

 from the roots of a multi-hued past.
 Make a pilgrimage to holy shrines

 that echo with tales of antiquity.
 Frolic on a vast array of golden